 - Man’s Search for Meaning by Viktor Frankl

-- The Art of Happiness by The Dalai Lama
+- The Art of Happiness at Work by The Dalai Lama and Howard Cutler

 Pivot Jumpstart includes one month of coaching (two 45-minute coaching sessions with email in-between) to help you set a strategy and start tackling it.